University College

 Hours: 24L/24T

-This course introduces students to basic public health-related concepts, significant aspects of the historical development of global health, and a selection of topics illustrating the broad and evolving nature of this field.
-In addition, it helps students explore the contributions that various disciplines/fields offer to global health.
+This course introduces students to basic Canadian public health-related concepts, significant aspects of the historical development of public health in Canada, and a selection of topics illustrating the broad and evolving nature of this field.
+In addition, it helps students explore the contributions that various disciplines/fields offer to public health in Canada.

 Breadth Requirements: Society and its Institutions (3)

-HST209H1 - Introduction to Health: Determinants of Health & Health Care
+HST209H1 - Introduction to Social Determinants of Health

-HST209H1 - Introduction to Health: Determinants of Health & Health Care
+HST209H1 - Introduction to Social Determinants of Health

-A multidisciplinary approach to understanding perspectives in health, health equity, and primary health care.
-Themes include critical discussion of the measurements of health outcomes and the socioeconomic and political factors that affect health, including neglected and marginalized populations in Canada and globally.
+A multidisciplinary approach to understanding non-medical factors that influence health, health equity, and primary health care.
+Themes include critical discussion of the measurements of health outcomes and the socioeconomic and political factors that affect health inequities, including neglected and marginalized populations in Canada and globally.

 Breadth Requirements: Society and its Institutions (3)